Wilderness EMT (Hybrid)

 - EMT Certificate of Completion

-- Wilderness EMT Certification, valid for two years
+- Wilderness EMT Certification, valid for three

 - American Heart Association (AHA) Basic Life Support (BLS) certificate, valid for two years.

 - Wilderness CPR certificate, valid for two years.

 - Coaching the Emergency Vehicle Operator (CEVO) certificate of completion

 - FEMA IS-100.c: An Introduction to the Incident Command System certificate of completion

 - FEMA IS-200.c: Basic Incident Command System for Initial Response certificate of completion

 - FEMA IS-700.b: Introduction to the National Incident Management System certificate of completion

 - FEMA IS-800.c: National Response Framework Introduction certificate of completion